turingschool/front-end-curriculum/lessons/module-2/linked_list_exploration.md

 7. `Insert` the value 42 into the position with index 2 (pushing the later nodes down, nothing is destroyed)
 8. `Push` the value 37
 9. What is the `index` of the value 63?
+10 `Replace` the value of the node with index 4 with the value 28
-10. Does your list `include` the value 61?
+11. Des your list `include` the value 61?
 How about 21?
-11. `Replace` the value of the node with index 4 with the value 28
 12. `Delete` the node with index 0 from the list
 13. What is the value of your `head` (aka the first node in the list)
 14. `Push` the value 59 then run a `count` to find how many nodes are in the list